KannonZenetism/pattern-intelligence/commentary/humanist-containment-and-the-master-servant-error.md

 The analysis must therefore remain precise:

-> Inverse placement does not automatically condemn.
+> Entropic implication does not automatically condemn.
 > But neither does it excuse.

 ---